China opens investigation of EU-imposed trade barriers – DW – 07/10/2024

 China opens investigation of EU-imposed trade barriersJuly 10, 2024

-Beijing's Ministry of Commerce said Wednesday it is launching a probe into European policies amid an antisubsidy investigation into Chinese companies.
+Beijing's Ministry of Commerce said Wednesday it is launching a probe into European policies in an apparent retaliation for recent EU probes of Chinese companies.

 "The Ministry of Commerce will conduct a trade and investment barrier investigation into the relevant practices adopted by the EU in its investigation of Chinese enterprises," the ministry said on its website.